dsward2/macSVG/README.md

 macSVG can produce dynamic, high-quality graphics and animation for HTML5 web views that work on most major desktop and mobile platforms, including iOS, Android, macOS, Microsoft Windows and Linux.

-macSVG uses the standard macOS WebKit framework for interactive editing and rendering of SVG documents, in addition to several Cocoa plug-in editors for several SVG elements and attributes.
+macSVG uses the standard macOS WebKit framework for interactive editing and rendering of SVG documents, in addition to several Cocoa plug-in bundles for editing SVG elements and attributes.

 An Apple ID-signed application is available for download at http://macsvg.org/download/

-**See the macSVG website for more information and documentation - http://macsvg.org/**
+**See the macSVG website for more documentation and release notes - http://macsvg.org/**

 # Examples: